 Triggers of migraine amongst some sufferers include cheese, chocolate and alcohol (particularly red wine), although unlike CH sufferers, where drinking alcohol can almost immediately trigger an attack, migraine sufferers generally have a headache some hours after a drink.
 Migraine attacks (as in CH) can also often seem to be related to the cessation of stress.

-Most sufferers of migraine are able to self medicate with over the counter medication.
+Most sufferers of migraine are able to self-medicate with over-the-counter medication.
 However, there are a number of prescriptive medications available for both acute and preventative treatment in more severe cases.
-Non-steroidal anti-inflammatory drugs (NSAIDsi) are normally the first choice analgesicsi and although opiatesi can be useful, their continued use can lead to a dull background headache.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are normally the first-choice analgesics and although opiates can be useful, their continued use can lead to a dull background headache.
 Triptans (selective 5-HT1 agonists), also used in CH, can be a very effective abortive medication, even in tablet form.
-Migraine prevention can often be successful with beta-blockers or pizotifen; and methysergidei, sodium valproate, tricyclic anti-depressants and regular use of NSAIDs can also be effective.
+Migraine prevention can often be successful with beta-blockers or pizotifen; and methysergide, sodium valproate, tricyclic anti-depressants and regular use of NSAIDs can also be effective.

 A variety of other types of medication have been successful for some sufferers of migraine, including: